LLNL/lbann/docs/building_lbann.rst

       spack load lbann@develop

-Please note that when getting LBANN to build as a user will encounter some issues with the Spack legacy concretizer.
-It will require getting just the "right" invocation and we are working on making it smoother.
-For the time being, it may be easier to use the developer build instructions.
+Please note that when getting LBANN to build as a user will encounter some issues with the Spack legacy concretizer and use of the new clingo concreizer is highly recommended :ref:`(see above)
+<setuping_up_clingo>`.
+Using the legacy concretizer will require getting
+just the "right" invocation and we suggest using clingo.

 .. _build_lbann_from_source: